brianliu97/brianliu97.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+Welcome to my website!
 I am a fourth-year PhD candidate in the Operations Research Center at MIT where I am advised by Professor Rahul Mazumder.
+My research lies in the intersection of statistical machine learning and dicrete optimization, and I focus on developing efficient and interpretable algorithms for data science and ML.
+I am also interested in developing interpretable ML algorithms for applications in healthcare and policy.

-I work at the intersection of statistical machine learning and discrete optimization and develop methods to make ML algorithms interpretable.
-Prior to graduate school, I worked as a Data and Applied Scientist at Microsoft.
+Prior to graduate school, I was a Data and Applied Scientist at Microsoft where I worked on online advertising.
+I am originally from the San Francisco Bay Area.

 Please find my CV [here](files/cvbrian.pdf).

-## Recognitions
+## Selected Awards
 - 2025 American Statistical Association Statistical Computing Student Paper Competition Winner
 - 2024 INFORMS Data Mining Society Best Student Paper Competition 1st Place